MW55/Natrix/README.md

 * RHEL based: yum install screen
 * Arch based: pacman -S screen

-All other dependencies will be automatically installed using conda environments and can be found in the corresponding environment.yaml files in the *envs* folder and the `snakemake.yaml` file in the root directory of the workflow.
+All other dependencies will be automatically installed using conda environments and can be found in the corresponding environment.yaml files in the *envs* folder and the `snakemake.yaml` file in the root directory of the pipeline.

 ---

 ## Getting Started

-To install Natrix, you'll need the open-source package management system [conda](https://conda.io/en/latest/index.html) and, if you want to try Natrix using the accompanying `pipeline.sh` script you'll need [GNU screen](https://www.gnu.org/software/screen/).
+To install Natter, you'll need the open-source package management system [conda](https://conda.io/en/latest/index.html) and, if you want to try Natter using the accompanying `pipeline.sh` script you'll need [GNU screen](https://www.gnu.org/software/screen/).
 After cloning this repository to a folder of your choice, it is recommended to create a general snakemake conda environment with the accompanying `snakemake.yaml`.
 In the main folder of the cloned repository, execute the following command:

 ```shell